 No one was a more dangerous enemy to Edward IV than his other brother, the duke of Clarence.
 The unstable Clarence betrayed and changed sides on Edward at least twice during the Wars of the Roses, and twice was forgiven.
 Finally, his increasingly psychotic behavior caused him to be imprisoned in the Tower and sentenced to death.
 Being the brother of the king, he was allowed to choose the manner of his execution.
-He chose to be drowned in a butt (about 108 gallons) of sweet Malmsey wine.
+According to an oft-told story that may or may not be true, he chose to be drowned in a butt (about 108 gallons) of sweet Malmsey wine.
 The messy sentence was duly carried out in 1478 in Bowyer Tower in the north wall.
 (A “butt” was a type of barrel.
 In castles, palaces, and upper-class houses, wine was kept in copious amounts in a “buttery.”
 Its purchase, storage, and decanting was supervised by the “butler.”
 [He didn’t answer doors.]
 The dairy product known as “butter” is named after the barrel it’s churned in.)

 Edward IV, tall and fair-haired, was a bold and cunning warrior-king in the mold of his great-uncle (and Henry VI’s father), Henry V. However, he had none of Henry V’s sober judgement or self-restraint.
 In an era when kings were expected to be a little promiscuous, Edward IV entered the realm of legend.
 Seriously, the man was a walking hard-on.
 No woman, married or maiden, high-born or lowly servant, was safe when the king was in the vicinity.
 He may have even sexed himself to death, as the once vigorous king died from an unknown ailment at the age of only forty in 1483.
 All that is known is that his overweight body was debauched, exhausted, and thoroughly used up.